-On the other hand, section 5(1)(c), for example, mentions a condition of non-transferability for issuance of CoV.
+On the other hand, section 5(1)(c), for example, mentions a condition of non-transferability for the issuance of CoV.
 This condition prohibits the transfer of CoV, rent or even the place specified in the CoV to any other person.
-It implies, place of vending is ‘specific’ and it is to be specified in the CoV.
+It implies that the place of vending is ‘specific’ and it is to be specified in the CoV.

 Three aspects of implementation require careful attention

 First, while the Act protects existing vendors by requiring local governments to accommodate them until the upper limit of 2.5% of the local population is reached, it leaves the determination of holding capacity, applicable to new vendors, to the local authority.
 The principles the state government lays out in determining the formula for calculating holding capacity will determine how inclusive or accommodative the local government will be of new vendors.

 Second, if the demand for CoV from existing vendors and new applicants exceeds the holding capacity, the Act suggests carrying out a draw of lots.
 While section 4(3) of the Act seems to equate existing and new vendors, we recommend prioritising existing vendors over new applicants.
 The manner in which state governments balance the demands of existing and new applicants, especially when it exceeds holding capacity and 2.5% of the population, has implications on vendor livelihoods and urban space management.